bartongroup/RATS/README.md

 #### from Github

-Rats is hosted in GitHub [here](https://github.com/nickschurch/Rats.git), and you can dowload the zip file from that page or by [clicking here](https://github.com/nickschurch/Rats/archive/master.zip).
+Rats is hosted on GitHub [here](https://github.com/nickschurch/Rats.git), and you can dowload the zip file from that page or by [clicking here](https://github.com/nickschurch/Rats/archive/master.zip).
 Then you can install the zipped file like so: